-The experts spend a lot of time describing how organization should be doing Vendor Risk Management (VRM) but they tend to overlook a critical factor – mainly, who should be doing VRM within organizations.
+The experts spend a lot of time describing how an organization should be doing Vendor Risk Management (VRM) but they tend to overlook a critical factor – mainly, who should be doing VRM within organizations.
 The push for information security VRM is relatively new, and as a result, responsible parties are ill-defined with the role of Vendor Risk Manager not formalized in many organizations.
 The mix of personnel overseeing VRM programs is truly varied, ranging from security analysts, IT directors, compliance departments, CISOs, etc.

 It’s a mistake to think that a single person or a team of people should be solely responsible for VRM.
 This approach is neither reasonable nor particularly helpful.
-Instead, a logical distribution of responsibilities should reflect who has ownership of certain key information about the vendor.
-Through the VRM process – inventory, classify, assessment, remediation – different roles should step forward to propel the process forward.
+Instead, a logical distribution of risk management responsibilities should reflect who has ownership of certain key information about the vendor.
+Through the VRM process – inventory, classify, assessment, remediation – different risk management roles should step forward to propel the process forward.

 We’ll start with a role that is not actively involved in evaluation vendors.
 Rather, they provide the framework that allows for other players to complete their responsibilities.

 Risk Manager is the person or team of people who oversees the organization’s VRM program.
-They are given oversight over vendor risk because they have expertise that allows them to make judgement calls on what constitutes an acceptable amount of vendor risk.
+They are given oversight over vendor risk because they have the expertise that allows them to make judgment calls on what constitutes an acceptable amount of vendor risk.
 They should also have the authority to take steps to mitigate risk.
 Over time, they need to curate the vendor population, looking to maximize the opportunity vendors represent, while minimizing the risk they introduce.
 Risk Managers need to have a high-level view that they can easily communicate to senior-level management.
 Their time and expertise must be allocated smartly.

 The undeniable truth is that VRM requires a lot of information gathering.
-The best bet for accurate and up-to-date information, is to make use of Relationship Owners.
+The best bet for accurate and up-to-date information is to make use of Relationship Owners.
 During the inventory stage, each vendor should be assigned to an internal person who has knowledge of the vendor’s scope of service.
 By default, the Relationship Owner is the person who engaged the vendor’s services or the person who approves the invoice.
 Relationship Owners are important because they can supply basics about the vendor that would otherwise have to be gathered by the Risk Manager.
 This can include clerical information (industry, services, address) as well as knowledge of the access level the vendor has to certain types of information.

 Relying on a Relationship Owner to annually update this information keeps the vendor relationship in focus over the passage of time.
 This periodic information capture tamps down on out-of-control spreadsheets that would otherwise require massive manual updates.
 Additionally, it forces employees across the organization to take literal “ownership” for the vendors they work with.
 Information security should never be the sole purview of the Risk Management team as it is the whole organization that will be hurt and held responsible in the case of an adverse event.